johnzeringue/blog/content/post/graalvm-gradle-docker.md

 Jersey and Spring.

 Native binaries could be a huge feature for Java, putting it in direct competition with Golang.
-Java has been so successful on the server that it's exciting to imagine the possibilities for CLIs and smaller distributions.
+Java is so successful on the server that it's exciting to imagine the possibilities for CLIs and smaller distributions.

 [GraalVM]: https://www.graalvm.org/